Last Updated on April 21, 2026

 1. Data Integrity and Quality Issues

 Data migration affects data integrity by introducing errors, inconsistencies, or loss of data during the transfer process.
-This occurs due to issues like improper data mapping, incomplete data transfer, or corruption, leading to inaccurate, incomplete, or unreliable data in the new system.
+This occurs due to issues like improper data mapping, incomplete data transfer, or corrupt data, leading to inaccurate, incomplete, or unreliable data in the new system.
+Corrupt data can have serious consequences for business operations, regulatory compliance, and customer trust.

 Poor data quality leads to significant errors, regulatory breaches, and loss of customer trust.
 Also, financial institutions rely on accurate data for decision-making.

 To tackle this challenge, implement rigorous data validation processes and use automated tools to identify and correct errors before, during, and after migration.
+Conducting a test migration helps identify potential issues and prevents corrupt data from affecting the live migration.
 Use tools like Data Ladder for data profiling, matching, and deduplication to maintain data integrity.

 2. Data Loss Risks

 During a migration project, it is common for some data to be accidentally deleted or corrupted.
+The risks are even higher when migrating production data, as mishandling or misconfiguring live operational data can result in system failures and major business disruption.
 In financial services, this can disrupt operations and lead to compliance failures.
 For example, TSB’s IT meltdown in 2018, partly due to data migration issues, led to significant disruptions.
 It led to massive customer loss as well as a £49m fine.

 3. Compliance and Regulatory Requirements

 During a data migration project, the risk of breaching regulations increases because data is moved across different environments, potentially exposing it to vulnerabilities like unauthorized access, data corruption, or loss.
 Also, all compliance measures – like encryption, access controls, and data retention policies – need to be maintained throughout the migration process.
-The increased movement of data during migrations introduces more points where compliance can falter.
+The increased movement of data during migrations introduces more points where compliance can falter, increasing compliance risks and the potential for compliance violations if data is mishandled.

 To make sure that compliance is not affected during data migration projects, you have to conduct thorough audits, ensure data encryption, and collaborate closely with compliance teams.
 Use tools like IBM Guardium for data encryption, real-time monitoring, and compliance auditing.